alpha01/reconquista-timeline/timeline.md

 # Kingdom of Aragon

 # Kingdom of Portugal
-- 1139-1185 Portugal Alfonso I "El Conquistador"
+- 1139-1185 Portugal Alfonso I "El Conquistador" becomes the first King of Portugal

 # Important Counts